moezbhatti/qksms/README.md

 To learn about pull requests, please refer to the following guide: https://help.github.com/articles/using-pull-requests/

-When creating a pull request, only merge your branch into the `develop` branch.
-Never attempt to merge directly into `master`.
-The `master` branch will be used only for stable, production ready releases.

 ### Code style

 We follow the code style guidelines set by Google for contributors to AOSP: https://source.android.com/source/code-style.html